Updated December 2025

 Octreoscan – In111 based

 The most common (currently) is the OctreoScan or Somatostatin Receptor Scintigraphy (SRS), which uses the ligand 111In-DPTA-D-Phe-1-octreotide and binds primarily to SSTR2 and SSTR5.
 In its original form, it provided a planar, full body image.
 In modern practice, this image is fused with single photon emission computed tomography (SPECT) and CT.
 This takes advantage of the specificity of the OctreoScan and the anatomic detail provided by SPECT/CT, improving OctreoScan’s diagnostic accuracy.
 These improvements have been shown to alter the management in approximately 15% of cases, compared with just OctreoScan images.
-In primary tumors, the OctreoScan’s sensitivity ranges from 35 to 80%, with its performance for unknown primary tumors dipping beneath the lower end of that range (24%).
-Its ability to detect the primary is limited by the size but not SSTR2 expression, as tumors less than 2 cm are significantly more likely not to localize but do not have significantly different SSTR2 expression than their larger counterparts.
+In primary tumours, the OctreoScan’s sensitivity ranges from 35 to 80%, with its performance for unknown primary tumours dipping beneath the lower end of that range (24%).
+Its ability to detect the primary is limited by the size but not SSTR2 expression, as tumours less than 2 cm are significantly more likely not to localize but do not have significantly different SSTR2 expression than their larger counterparts.

 Octreoscan – Tc99m based